RAILFAN GUIDES of the U.S.

 the "Western" Swing Bridge along Woodside Ave and the Wye Approach

-The sidewalk on Liberty bridge affords an excellent view of the bridge, and also for a freight going over it if you can catch one!
+The sidewalk on Liberty bridge affords an excellent view of the bridge and a train going over it if you can catch one!

 the "Eastern" Swing Bridge